-The section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" as well as other parts of this Quarterly Report on Form 10-Q and certain information incorporated herein by reference contain forward-looking statements within the meaning of the Securities Act of 1933 and the Securities Exchange Act of 1934, which are subject to risks and uncertainties.
+The sections titled "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as other parts of this Annual Report on Form 10-K and certain information incorporated herein by reference contain forward-looking statements within the meaning of the Securities Act of 1933 and the Securities Exchange Act of 1934, which are subject to risks and uncertainties.
 The forward-looking statements may include statements concerning, among other things, our business strategy (including anticipated trends and developments in, and management plans for, our business and the markets in which we operate), financial results, results of operations, revenue, gross margins, operating expenses, products, projected costs and capital expenditures, research and development programs, sales and marketing initiatives, and competition.
-In some cases, you can identify these statements by forward-looking words, such as "will," "may," "might," "should," "could," "estimate," "expect," "suggest," "believe," "anticipate," "intend," "plan," and "continue," the negative or plural of these words and other comparable terminology.
-Actual events or results may differ materially from those expressed or implied by these statements due to various factors, including but not limited to the matters discussed below, in the section titled "Part II - Other Information - Item 1A.
-Risk Factors," and elsewhere in this Quarterly Report on Form 10-Q. Many of the forward-looking statements include statements regarding:
+In some cases, you can identify these statements by forward-looking words, such as "will," "may," "might," "should," "could," "estimate," "expect," "suggest," "believe," "anticipate," "intend," "plan" and "continue," the negative or plural of these words and other comparable terminology.
+Actual events or results may differ materially from those expressed or implied by these statements due to various factors, including but not limited to the matters discussed below, in the section titled "Item 1A.
+Risk Factors," and elsewhere in this Annual Report on Form 10-K. Examples of forward-looking statements include statements regarding:

-- $\bullet \quad \textit{growth prospects of the property \& casualty ("P\&C") insurance industry and our company;}\\$ - the developing market for subscription services and uncertainties attendant on emerging sales and delivery models; - · trends in future sales, including the mix of licensing and subscription models and seasonality; - · our competitive environment and changes thereto; - competitive attributes of our software applications and delivery models; - challenges to further increase sales outside of the United States; - our research and development investment and efforts; - · expenses to be incurred, and benefits to be achieved from our acquisitions; - · our gross and operating margins and factors that affect such margins; - our provision for tax liabilities, judgments related to revenue recognition, and other critical accounting estimates; - the impact of new accounting standards and any contractual changes we have made in anticipation of such changes; - our exposure to market risks, including geographical and political events that may negatively impact our customers; and - · our ability to satisfy future liquidity requirements.
+- growth prospects of the property & casualty ("P&C") insurance industry and our company; - the developing market for subscription services and uncertainties attendant on emerging sales and delivery models; - trends in future sales, including the mix of licensing and subscription arrangements and seasonality; - our competitive environment and changes thereto; - competitive attributes of our software applications and delivery models; - challenges to further increase sales outside of the United States; - our research and development investment and efforts; - expenses to be incurred, and benefits to be achieved, from our acquisitions; - our gross and operating margins and factors that affect such margins; - our provision for tax liabilities and other critical accounting estimates; - the impact of new accounting standards and any contractual changes we have made in anticipation of such changes; - the impact of restating our financial statements due to a material misstatement and the related identification of a material weakness in our system of internal controls; - our exposure to market risks, including geographical and political events that may negatively impact our customers; and - our ability to satisfy future liquidity requirements.

 Forward-looking statements are not guarantees of future performance and involve risks and uncertainties.
-The forward-looking statements contained in this Quarterly Report on Form 10-Q are based on information available to us as of the filing date of this Quarterly Report on Form 10-Q and our current expectations about future events, which are inherently subject to change and involve risks and uncertainties.
+The forward-looking statements contained in this Annual Report on Form 10-K are based on information available to us as of the filing date of this Annual Report on Form 10-K and our current expectations about future events, which are inherently subject to change and involve risks and uncertainties.
 You should not place undue reliance on these forward-looking statements.